RenanGreca/DistributedSystems/project1/relatorio/diag.c.txt

     deviation /= (n-1);
     deviation = sqrt(deviation);

-    printf("The mean was %.2f and the deviation was %.2f\n", mean, deviation);
+    printf("the mean was %.2f and the deviation was %.2f.\n", mean, deviation);
 }

 /*